Why did you want to pursue a career in Law?

 Why Osborne Clarke in Bristol?

 Having grown up in Bristol, I was extremely attracted to the opportunity of working in Osborne Clarke’s Bristol office.
-This has offered me the unique ability to work at a multinational law firm whilst remaining in my home city with my family and friends nearby.
+This has offered me the unique ability to work at an international law firm whilst remaining in my home city with my family and friends nearby.
 Osborne Clarke’s Bristol office is in a great location, near to the city centre and Cabot Circus’ shops and restaurants, meaning that there’s always something going on nearby.
 At weekends, being in Bristol means I can get to the countryside or the seafront by train or car in less than half an hour.
 Choosing Osborne Clarke in Bristol has given me the best of both worlds: the opportunity to do the same top quality commercial work as you would in London, whilst being based in a fantastic city where you can live within walking distance from work.

 How has your training contract at Osborne Clarke aided your transition to qualified lawyer?

 One of the highlights of my training contract was during a Corporate seat, where I had the opportunity to fly out to the Isle of Man to meet the clients and help run the completion of a multi-million pound equity investment deal.
 Whilst in an Insolvency seat, I was responsible for liaising directly with barristers and attended a case management conference at the local courts.
-Being part of a team and working alongside the rest of the fee earners during my training contract at OC allowed me learn a lot about what it takes to be a successful solicitor and provide dedicated client service.
+Being part of a team and working alongside the rest of the fee earners during my training contract at Osborne Clarke allowed me learn a lot about what it takes to be a successful solicitor and provide dedicated client service.
 This exposure and experience meant that when I qualified it felt like a natural progression with new challenges to tackle, rather than a sudden ‘jump’.

 What drew you to qualify into Corporate?